Solving optimization problems with local light shift encoding on Rydberg quantum annealers: Characterization of Max-Cut/MIS problems

 Using this notion of comparing degeneracy between relevant sub-spaces, a hardness parameter was defined only in the context of the MIS problem \cite{ebadi2022quantum}, $HP = D_{|MIS|-1}/\qty(|MIS|D_{|MIS|})$.
 Here $|MIS|$ and $D_{|MIS|}$ correspond to the size of the MIS and the degeneracy of the solution space. $D_{|MIS|-1}$ defines the degeneracy of the sub-space of suboptimal independent sets which has one less arbitrary element (vertex) from the MIS solution set.
 This hardness parameter is limited as it does not take into account all the other sub-spaces (with sizes $<|MIS|-1$) with relatively higher degeneracy.
 Furthermore, this hardness parameter is not well-defined for the solution to the Max-Cut problem.

 Thus in this work, a more general hardness parameter is introduced for both Max-Cut and MIS.
 This parameter includes information about the degenerate sub-spaces and is defined as \be HP = \frac{\sum_{D>D_{cutoff}} D}{C_{opt} D_{opt}} , \ee where $D_{opt}$ represents the degeneracy of the solution space, $C_{opt}$ is the optimal value of the cost function and $D$ represents the degeneracy of a sub-space.
 The sum is taken over all orthogonal sub-spaces whose degeneracy is greater than a specific cutoff value.
 The cutoff value is arbitrarily chosen until the value of the hardness parameter $HP$ shows convergence.
 It should be noted that if $D_{opt} > D_{cutoff}$ then this degenerate configuration is excluded from the numerator sum.
+The hardness defined for a problem instance is an inherent property of the problem, independent of the algorithm.
+This is because the hardness here characterizes if one instance of the problem has a more non-convex optimization landscape as compared to the other instance.
+If a problem has more degenerate subspaces, the optimization landscape will be more non-convex and hence harder to navigate for any classical algorithm.
 We numerically find that our hardness parameter faithfully captures the complexity of the problem graphs for various cases as shown in the Results section.